parsrnet/DockerForWindowsTemplate/README.md

 ## Step 1: Install Docker
 Visit the following webpage to install Docker: https://www.docker.com/get-started Download and install Docker.
-During installation, you should be prompted to update your WSL Kernel to the most recent version.
+During installation, you may be asked to update your WSL Kernel to the most recent version.
 Make sure you do this and restart your computer when prompted.

 ## Step 2: Create a .dockerfile
 Create a dockerfile, an example of which can be found on this repository [here](https://github.com/parsrnet/InstallAndRunDockerOnWindows/blob/main/Dockerfile).